 Columns L-Q: Enter each date on which you called the patient or the patient returned your call.
-THE TIMING AND THE NUMBER OF CALLS THAT YOU MAKE SHOULD FOLLOW THE TIMING AND NUMBER OF CALLS APPROVED BY YOUR IRB AND SPECIFIED IN YOUR SITE'S LETTER OF INVITATION.
+Although the spreadsheet gives you room to log 6 calls, THE TIMING AND THE NUMBER OF CALLS THAT YOU MAKE SHOULD FOLLOW THE TIMING AND NUMBER OF CALLS APPROVED BY YOUR IRB AND SPECIFIED IN YOUR SITE'S LETTER OF INVITATION.
 Leave blank any columns M-Q that you do not use to log calls.

-Column R: Enter Y if you were never able to reach the patient by phone.
+- Column R: Enter Y if you were never able to reach the patient by phone.
 You do not need to attempt further contacts if you have exhausted the number of calls that your IRB has authorized.
-Enter N if you reached the patient by phone.
+Enter N if you were able to reach the patient by phone. - Column S: Enter Y if the patient declined over the phone to participate.
+Otherwise, enter N.

-- Column S: Enter Y if the patient declined over the phone to participate.
-Otherwise, enter N. - Column T: Enter Y if the patient reported a disqualifying health condition over the phone.
+- Column T: Enter Y if the patient reported a disqualifying health condition over the phone.
 Otherwise, enter N. - Column U: Enter Y if the patient indicated over the phone that s/he was interested in learning more about the study.
 Otherwise, enter N. - Column V: Enter Y if the patient was interested but you were not able to negotiate a date for the baseline study visit.
-Otherwise, enter N. - In columns W-AB, log the results of your efforts to schedule/complete the patient's baseline visit: - Column W: Enter Y if the patient declined to sign consent during the baseline visit.
+Otherwise, enter N.

+In columns W-AB, log the results of your efforts to schedule/complete the patient's baseline visit:

-Otherwise, write in N. - Column X: Enter Y if the patient signed informed consent.
-Otherwise, enter N. - Column Y: Enter Y if the average screening BP that you obtained did not meet the inclusion criteria.
-Otherwise, enter N. - Column Z: Enter Y if the patient scored 3 or more incorrect responses on the Short Portable Mental Status Questionnaire.
-Otherwise, enter N. - Column AA: Enter Y if an exclusion criterion was discovered after the patient signed consent.
-Otherwise, enter N. - Column AB: Enter Y if the patient was fully enrolled in the study.
+- Column W: Enter Y if the patient declined to sign consent during the baseline visit.
+Otherwise, enter N. - Column X: Enter Y if the patient signed informed consent.
+Otherwise, enter N. - Column Y: Enter Y if the patient scored 3 or more incorrect responses on the Short Portable Mental Status Questionnaire.
+Otherwise, enter N. - Column Z: Enter Y if an exclusion criterion was discovered after the patient signed consent.
+Otherwise, enter N. - Column AA: Enter Y if the patient was fully enrolled in the study.
 Otherwise, enter N.